 Now brands have to move beyond providing day-to-day reassurance for customers and employees.
 They need to be ready to give their customers a distinctive and compelling vision for the post-crisis world.

 But how?
 In our conversations with content professionals, we hear the same thing repeatedly.
-Marketers need to get four fundamentals right: clear objectives that are agreed upon by key stakeholders; the right framework and delivery model; constant reassessment of audience needs; and timely, distinctive content.
+Marketers need to get four fundamentals right when it comes to the purpose of their thought leadership: clear objectives that are agreed upon by key stakeholders; the right framework and delivery model; constant reassessment of audience needs; and timely, distinctive content.

 Some of the changes we’ve seen over the past few months are temporary, but others are permanent.
 Now is the time to place the right bets on the future of your thought leadership.